-Our law firm is offering free, confidential evaluations of clergy sexual abuse claims involving priests of the Archdiocese of Denver regardless of how long ago the abuse occurred.
+Our law firm is offering free, confidential evaluations of clergy sexual abuse claims involving priests of the Archdiocese of Denver for anyone sexually abused after January 1, 1960.
 We have been handling clergy abuse cases for decades and have the experience you need to seek justice for what happened to you.
-Contact us today at (954) 641-2100 or send an e-mail to email@example.com to find out your legal options.
+Contact us today at (888) 283-9922 or send an e-mail to email@example.com to find out your legal options.

-Recent developments in the State of Colorado, including the Attorney General’s recent announcement of a comprehensive investigation of sexual abuse allegations against Colorado dioceses, have changed the legal landscape for survivors of sexual abuse by clergy in the Archdiocese of Denver.
-The Attorney General investigation, which is only in its infancy, could very well reveal abuse and cover-up patterns similar to those found in New York and Pennsylvania in their groundbreaking grand jury investigations and result in statute of limitations reform like we have seen in New York.
+Recent developments in the State of Colorado, including the Attorney General’s recent investigation of sexual abuse allegations against Colorado dioceses, have changed the legal landscape for survivors of sexual abuse by clergy in the Archdiocese of Denver.
+The Attorney General investigation revealed abuse and cover-up patterns similar to those found in New York and Pennsylvania in their groundbreaking grand jury investigations and resulted in statute of limitations reform for Colorado’s abuse survivors.

 The accused clergy we have identified are:

 - Rev. Prosper Bemunuge

 - Mr. Wilfred L. Carignan (Trappist Seminarian)